rfielding/principia/README.md

 The tunnel can be found on the other machine, because when we hit the endpoint `GET /available`, we get a data structure that tells us what reverse proxy prefixes (and websockets) are available in the proxy.

+> This is not a config file.
+It is automatically generated when Edges query each other for `GET /available`.
+When processes and edges, die, `/available` will change.
+If multiple edges are hosting a service, then it will have multiple volunteers; which is load-balancing.

 ```json
 {
   "eAuth": {